Antlera/easy-llm-evaluator/README.md

 ![License](https://img.shields.io/github/license/Antlera/easy-llm-evaluator)

-This project streamlines the process of evaluating and comparing the performance of base and fine-tuned machine learning models.
-It automatically generates test questions using GPT, obtains responses from the models, assesses these responses using a GPT model, and produces a score indicating the model's effectiveness.
-The evaluation results are then transformed into a format suitable for web-based visualization.
-This project enables rapid, consistent, and automated evaluation of language models, providing data-driven insights for model training and fine-tuning."
+Effortlessly evaluate your language learning models (LLMs)!
+This tool uses GPT to generate test questions, assesses responses from your base and fine-tuned models, and presents a clear effectiveness score.
+Visualization of results on a web-based interface enables instant insights for smarter training and fine-tuning decisions.
+Let Easy-LLM-Evaluator take your model performance tracking to the next level!

 ## Usage

+### Step 1: Install Dependencies

 First, install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```
+### Step 2: Update the Script

-Then, update the run_eval.sh script with your specific model and project details.
+Then, update the `eval/script/run_eval.sh` script with your specific model and project details.
 Replace the placeholder values with your own corresponding data:

 ```bash
 export BASE_MODEL_PATH="/path/to/base_model"    # For example, `export PROJECT_NAME="vicuna-7b-law"` .